iamdtang/skaterdav85.github.io/_posts/2016-03-12-promises-and-closure-actions-in-ember.md

 });
 ```

 Here I have a `createPost` action on the controller for the `new-post` route.
-In my template, I pass this action to the `post-form` component using a closure action.
+In the template, I pass this action to the `post-form` component using a closure action.

 {% raw %}
 ```html